Christine McVie, Fleetwood Mac singer-songwriter, dies at 79 - KESQ

 While studying at the Moseley School of Art, she befriended various members of Britain’s emerging blues scene and, in her 20s, joined the band Chicken Shack as a singer and piano player.
 Among the rival bands she admired was Fleetwood Mac, which then featured the talents of blues guitarist Peter Green along with the rhythm section of Fleetwood and John McVie.
 By 1970, she had joined the group and married John McVie.

 Few bands succeeded so well as Fleetwood Mac, which has sold well over 100 million records, against such long odds.
 Green was among the many performers who left the group, and at various times Fleetwood Mac seemed on the verge of ending, or fading away.
-It was rescued by unexpected returns and interventions — including Clinton’s — and one of rock’s most fortuitous and lucrative hunches.
+It was rescued by unexpected returns and interventions and one of rock’s most fortuitous and lucrative hunches.

 In the mid-1970s, Fleetwood Mac was down to just three members, Fleetwood and the two McVies.
 While spending time in Los Angeles, Fleetwood learned of a young duo from California, Buckingham and Nicks, that had recorded the little known album “Buckingham Nicks.”
 Impressed by their sound, he initially planned to ask just Buckingham to join, but the guitarist insisted the band also include Nicks, his girlfriend at the time.